What is Time Management? The ultimate free guide to how you spend your time

 Every employee has different career goals and priorities, but one thing is true for everyone: we all work with limited time and resources.

-So being able to manage time well is an essential skill for anyone looking to get ahead in their career or just trying to keep their heads above water during busy times.
+So being able to manage time well is an essential soft skill for anyone looking to get ahead in their career or just trying to keep their heads above water during busy times.

 For project managers